panoply/vscode-liquid/readme.md

 # Schema IntelliSense

-The current version (**v3.2^**) of the extension supports schema tag intelliSense capabilities.
-This is achieved on the client until the Liquify supersede and handling moves to the server using LSP.
+As of version **v3.2^** this extension supports schema tag intelliSense capabilities.
 The feature drastically improves productivity for developers working with the Shopify Liquid variation.
+The contained JSON of `{% schema %}` tags support all the common capabilities and features for JSON.
+The contents of the schema tags (ie: the section data) is also made available to Liquid `section.settings` and `block.settings` object tags with respect to scope regions defined within control flow tags.

+> **Note**&nbsp;
+> This is achieved on the client until the Liquify supersede and handling moves to the server using LSP.

 ### Liquid Completions